vishalverma9572/BlogPost/README.md

 - Navidate through UI or ('/newpost') to newpost page create a Blog.
 - To Edit or Delete the Post Navigate to respective Postpage
 - To search the Post type Keyword in Searchbox and press enter.
-- Everything saved on local `json server`
+- Everything saved on Remote `json server`

-- To start Server
+- But to Check and Test the Server
     ```bash
         npx json-server -p 3500 -w  data/db.json`
 - `Both Run on same Json Server.`